-DSUs and RSUs
+DSUs

-DSUs and RSUs entitle the holder to receive, either the underlying number of shares of the Company's Common Stock upon vesting of such units or, at the option of the Company, a cash payment equal to the value of the underlying shares.
-The Company's historic practice has been to settle RSUs in cash and the Company currently intends to settle the RSUs and DSUs outstanding as at December 31, 2017 in cash, and, therefore, DSUs and RSUs are accounted for as liability instruments.
-Once a DSU or RSU is vested, it is immediately settled.
-During the year ended December 31, 2017, DSUs were granted to directors and will vest 100% at such time the grantee ceases to be a member of the Board of Directors.
-For the year ended December 31, 2017, the Company paid \$0.6 million to cash settle RSUs (2016 - \$1.2 million and 2015 - \$1.4 million).
+DSUs entitle the holder to receive, either the underlying number of shares of the Company's Common Stock upon vesting of such units or, at the option of the Company, a cash payment equal to the value of the underlying shares.
+Once a DSU is vested, it is immediately settled.
+During the year ended December 31, 2018, DSUs were granted to directors and will vest 100% at such time the grantee ceases to be a member of the Board of Directors.
+The Company currently intends to settle the DSUs in cash.